Below are Tara’s 2 week old puppies.

-Puppy Set Up
+Puppy Pen Set Up

-In the picture above of Tara’s 2 week old puppies, our kitchen is directly to the right.
+In the picture above of Tara’s past litter of 2 week old puppies, our kitchen is directly to the right.
 Our garage is through the glass door toward the rear.
-We are still training a couple of Molly’s puppies so the green on the floor in the garage is a temporary flooring that gives padding and traction.
+We were still training a couple of Molly’s puppies so the green on the floor in the garage is a temporary flooring that gives padding and traction.
 The table next to the TV has scales set up.
 The small pen to the left is where we put the puppies for the short amount of time that it takes us to change the pads.
 The pen closest to the camera is where Tara can come and go on her own to take care of her babies.
 Overnight, she is closed in this area.
 During the day, we let her in when she wants.

 Eyes and Ears Are Opening